'Da 5 Bloods' Review: A Vital Message Lost in a Deeply Flawed Film | Saigoneer

 Another silly gun battle, this time at an abandoned temple complex in the jungle, follows, and the movie ends with an excerpt from MLK's stunning "Beyond Vietnam" speech, which he gave a year to the day before being assassinated.

-I've been thinking about Da 5 Bloods a lot since I watched it, and I've only grown more disappointed and frustrated.
+I've been thinking about Da 5 Bloods a lot since watching it, and I've only grown more disappointed and frustrated.
 Given Lee's history of speaking on racial injustice and portraying it, sometimes brilliantly, in his movies, I started to wonder if perhaps his frankly offensive depictions of Vietnamese were a send-up of the Full Metal Jacket tropes.
 (After all, he borrows Wagner's Flight of the Valkyries from the helicopter gunship assault sequence in Apocalypse Now for a leisurely putter up the river on a slow boat, a faintly funny jab at the 1979 film.)

 However, I don't think that is the case.
 The scenes with the beggar and the chicken vendor are played straight, and if there is any satire or subversion, it went straight over my head.
 I'm not surprised by how America-centric the movie is, but I'm still upset at how Vietnamese were shown — and I say that as a white guy.
 Perhaps that shouldn't be shocking when no Vietnamese are credited among the writers or other top-line production roles.